Art. In a Park. The first weekend in June. Awesome!

 Someone said: I thought it was all paintings.
 No, we cried, it is paintings and much, more more.
 Need a new coffee mug, you'll find it.
 Gorgeous scarf required?
 Check.
 Space in your yard begging for a stylish sculpture?
 We have it.
 Fabulous frock needing fabulous necklace?
 Choices galore.
 Wall behind your sofa needs a colorful painting?
 Go home with three.
 Gifts needed?
 Oh, you lucky, lucky shopper.

-After you've shopped 'til you've almost dropped, grab a cool lemonade or an Italian ice and be awed by a magician.
+After you've shopped 'til you've almost dropped, grab a cool lemonade or some ice cream and be awed by a magician or a juggling stiltwalker.

 And, as if that wasn't enough, entrance to the festival is free.
 Think of it as a gift from the Columbia Art League to you.
 How can you thank us, you ask?
 Easy.
 Buy art!

 Festival Dates: Saturday, June 6, 2015

 Festival Location: Stephens Lake Park, Columbia, Missouri (Google Maps)

 Parking: Free parking at the Boone Hospital Center.
 Free shuttle provided by Parks & Recreation and run from the Boone Hospital parking lot to the park entrance throughout the festival.
 Please do NOT park across Broadway in front of Clovers as that space is reserved for their customers.

 Festival Map: Click here to download a PDF color copy of the festival map. (available soon)

 Rain or Shine - Don't stay home!
 We'll be at the park and we've got artists braving the conditions to drive here from all over the United States because we have such an awesome show in Columbia.

 To see a full list of all the artists exhibiting in the House of Brokers Artist Village, just click on the link right… HERE!